tprasadtp/ubuntu-post-install/docs/tasks.md

 ### Special list of packages - Purge list

-There is a special package list under key, config.purge  list of apt packages to be purged from the system.
+There is a special package list under key, config.purge containig list of packages to be purged from the system.
+This only applies if purge flag is set and purge task is enabled (when autopilot is active)

 ## Install Debian package archives (.deb files)

 This will install deb files specified in the YAML config under `config.install.debian_packages`.

-- Each DEB file to be installed should have following entry.
+- Each element in the list file to be installed should have following entry.
 - URL to the deb file which can be accessed using wget`,`Name of the deb file without any spaces or special chars except hyphen.
 - For example to install Atom Editor the entry should look like below.
 - Some deb packages will add their own apt source entry and add their repository keys to system keyring.
+- Inline comments are **NOT** allowed.

 ```yaml